MeteoSwiss/opendata/docs/c-climate-data/c3-ground-based-climate-data.md

 *Delivery and update cycles of gridded datasets*

-**If you need controled and corrected gridded data, you should only use data from the monthly or archive items.**
+**If you need controlled and corrected gridded data, you should only use data from the monthly or archive items.**

 :::